COMHIS/python-basics/2_basic_concepts/part2.md

 In the above code we declared a 10-item long list of numbers (integers).
 Add a few more yourself, and try to print it.

 Let's figure out the ages in 1944 for those birth years next.
-We'll employ the **for each** -loop that we learned about.
-To know the age for each birth year, we should subtract that year from the current year.
+We'll employ the _for_-loop that we learned about.
+To know the age for each birth year (this is not how you figure out sobodys age in reality, but close enough for now), we should subtract that year from the current year.
 We'll print out the ages as we figure them out, just to see what's happening.

 ```python
 birth_years = [1928, 1924, 1921, 1928, 1926, 1921, 1922, 1926, 1927, 1929]